autumnmarin/Git_Certified/README.md

 # 🚀 GitHub Learning Program Notes

-### Hi friends! 👋
-I'm starting a GitHub repo so we can collaborate on an awesome and complete set of notes.

 ## Week One (March 31 - April 4): Foundations of Foundations 🧱

 [GitHub Community Discussion](https://github.com/orgs/community/discussions/155153)